-The certificates of each series, including any class of certificates not offered by this prospectus, will represent in the aggregate the entire beneficial ownership interest in the trust fund created pursuant to the related trust agreement and issue supplement.
-The prospectus supplement for each series of certificates will fully describe the features of the certificates we are offering.
-In general, each series of certificates will consist of one or more classes of certificates that may have the following characteristics:

-- (1) provide for the accrual of interest on the certificates based on fixed, variable or floating rates; - (2) be entitled to principal distributions with disproportionately low, nominal or no interest distributions (collectively, "Stripped Principal Certificates"); - (3) be entitled to interest distributions with disproportionately low, nominal or no principal distributions (collectively, "Stripped Interest Certificates");

-- (4) provide for distributions of accrued interest on the certificates commencing only after the occurrence of a specified event, such as the retirement of one or more other classes of certificates of the same series (collectively, "Accrual Certificates"); - (5) provide for distributions of principal sequentially, based on specified payment schedules, from only a portion of the assets in such trust fund or based on specified calculations, to the extent of available funds; - (6) be entitled to distributions of any prepayment premium and yield maintenance charge to the extent collected; and/or - (7) provide for distributions based on a combination of two or more components thereof with one or more of the characteristics described above, including a Stripped Principal Certificate component and a Stripped Interest Certificate component, to the extent of available funds.
+The Certificates of each Series (including any Class of Certificates not offered hereby) will represent the entire beneficial ownership interest in the Trust Fund created pursuant to the related Trust Agreement and Issue Supplement.
+Each Series of Certificates will consist of one or more Classes of Certificates that may (i) provide for the accrual of interest thereon based on fixed, variable or floating rates; (ii) be entitled to principal distributions, with disproportionately low, nominal or no interest distributions (collectively, "Stripped Principal Certificates"); (iii) be entitled to interest distributions, with disproportionately low, nominal or no principal distributions (collectively, "Stripped Interest Certificates"); (iv) provide for distributions of accrued interest thereon commencing only following the occurrence of certain events, such as the retirement of one or more other Classes of Certificates of such Series (collectively, "Accrual Certificates"); (v) provide for payments of principal sequentially, based on specified payment schedules, from only a portion of the Trust Assets in such Trust Fund or based on specified calculations, to the extent of available funds, in each case as described in the related Prospectus Supplement; (vi) provide for distributions based on a combination of two or more components thereof with one or more of the characteristics described in this paragraph including a Stripped Principal Certificate component and a Stripped Interest Certificate component; and/or (vii) be entitled to distributions of any Prepayment Premium and Yield Maintenance Charge (each term as defined herein), to the extent collected, in each case as described in the related Prospectus Supplement.

-With respect to certificates with two or more components, references herein to certificate balance, notional amount and pass-through rate refer to the principal balance, if any, notional amount, if any, and the pass-through rate, if any, for any such component.

-Each class of certificates of a series will be issued in minimum denominations corresponding to stated principal amounts, or certificate balances, or, in the case of Stripped Interest Certificates, notional amounts or percentage interests specified in the related prospectus supplement.
-The transfer of any certificates may be registered and the certificates may be exchanged without the payment of any service charge payable in connection with such registration of transfer or exchange, but Farmer Mac Mortgage Securities Corporation, as depositor, the trustee, or any agent of the depositor or the trustee may require payment of a sum sufficient to cover any tax or other governmental charge.
-One or more classes of certificates of a series may be issued in definitive form ("Definitive Certificates") or in bookentry form ("Book-Entry Certificates"), as provided in the related prospectus supplement.
-See "-Book-Entry Registration" and "Risk Factors -If we do not issue the certificates in definitive form, your exercise of your rights may be limited."
-Definitive Certificates will be exchangeable for other certificates of the same class and series of a like aggregate certificate balance, notional amount or percentage interest but of different authorized denominations.
+Each Class of Certificates of a Series will be issued in minimum denominations corresponding to the Certificate Balances or, in the case of Stripped Interest Certificates, notional amounts or percentage interests specified in the related Prospectus Supplement.
+The transfer of any Certificates may be registered and such Certificates may be exchanged without the payment of any service charge payable in connection with such registration of transfer or exchange, but the Depositor or the Trustee or any agent thereof may require payment of a sum sufficient to cover any tax or other governmental charge.
+One or more Classes of Certificates of a Series may be issued in definitive form ("Definitive Certificates") or in book-entry form ("Book-Entry Certificates"), as provided in the related Prospectus Supplement.
+See "- Book-Entry Registration" and "RISK FACTORS - Book-Entry Registration" herein.
+Definitive Certificates will be exchangeable for other Certificates of the same Class and Series of a like aggregate Certificate Balance, notional amount or percentage interest but of different authorized denominations.